 You may have questions even after you’ve chosen the best speech pathology school for you.
 Here are some common questions about SLP programs:

-While applying for SLP programs may be competitive, there are various strategies that could help your application stand out.
-Be sure to put a lot of effort into your personal statement, ask for letters of recommendation from people who know you well and create a CV that demonstrates relevant experiences (especially hands-on experience in speech-language pathology).
-Start working on your application well in advance before it’s due so you have ample time to perfect it—this way, you can work toward having a higher likelihood of getting into the best speech pathology schools.
+Many speech-language pathology (SLP) master’s programs are competitive.
+When applying to competitive SLP programs, there are various strategies that could help your application stand out.
+Be sure to put a lot of effort into your personal statement, ask for letters of recommendation from people who know you well, and create a résumé/CV that demonstrates relevant experiences (especially hands-on experience in speech-language pathology).
+Begin your application well ahead of the deadline to allow ample time for refinement and review.

 Costs can vary widely depending on the program.
-State schools may offer lower cost programs for in-state students.
-More competitive private schools or top speech pathology schools may cost more.
-This is something to keep in mind when weighing the potential salary of positions and speech pathology career locations you’re considering.
+State schools may offer lower-cost programs for in-state students.
+Competitive private schools or highly ranked speech pathology schools may cost more.
+It can also help to budget for fees and living expenses, as these can significantly affect the total cost.

-Some SLP programs offer specializations.
+A number of SLP programs offer specializations.
 If you choose a concentration, you’ll take additional coursework to specialize in a certain area of the speech pathology field.
-Common concentrations and specializations include dysphagia, voice disorders and bilingual speech pathology.
-In addition to distinct concentrations or specializations, you may also study a variety of topics during your degree program, including autism, brain injuries, stuttering, developmental disorders and neurologic conditions.
+Common concentrations and specializations include dysphagia, voice disorders, and bilingual speech pathology.
+Some programs offer formal tracks, while others let you focus through electives and clinical placements.
+Apart from specific concentrations or specializations, you may study a variety of topics as part of your degree program, including autism, brain injuries, stuttering, developmental disorders, and neurologic conditions.